GitHub action

 with the name of the owner of the repository (typically your organization) and{repository}

-with the name of the repository as they’d normally appear in the URL when you navigate to the repository on GitHub.
-For more information see the GitHub documentation on webhook events and payloads. - From now on whenever somebody presses ‘Save changes’ in Stringtale, a webhook will automatically be fired to trigger the GitHub action.
+. - From now on whenever somebody presses ‘Save changes’ in Stringtale, a webhook will automatically be fired to trigger the GitHub action.